 In fact, there hasn’t been a single year like 2023 where all these factors have come together:

-2. The new Management Plan between Tribes and WDFW setting the ER’s to slightly lower ceilings for Total ER of 20% and Southern US fisheries of 8.3% given the current abundance thresholds
+- The new Management Plan between Tribes and WDFW set the ER’s to slightly lower ceilings for a Total ER of 20% and Southern US fisheries of 8.3% given the current abundance thresholds

-3. The abundance of natural origin Snoqualmie chinook being lower as a result of the disastrous 2019 return year.
+- The abundance of natural origin Snoqualmie chinook is lower as a result of the disastrous 2019 return year.

 Those three factors taken together translate to almost zero quota of wild chinook encounters left for the in-river fishery.